Maingron/snow.js/README.md

 - `maxDecimalLength` (number): Decimal precision used for positions.
 Default: `1`.
 - `snowflakeTagName` (string): Tag name for flakes.
 Default: `"i"`.
 - `snowflakeClassName` (string): Class name for flakes.
 Default: `"s"`.
+- `targetFPS` (number): Should be set to `60`, maybe `30`.
+Don't change to a higher value!
+Affects snow speed.
+Note the actual framerate will match the user's monitor.
+Default: `60`.

 Notes:
 - The config includes `snowContainer`, but the current implementation appends flakes to `document.body` internally.